AntiCope/anticope.ml/pages/faq/NoteBotGuide.md

 -  place noteblocks around you in a 5 block radius
 -  hold noteblocks in your hotbar and let the module do all the work

-To start playing a song you can press the <kbd>Load</kbd> button next to the song you want to load or use the `.notebot play <song>` command
+To start playing a song you can press the <kbd class="btn btn-outline fs-1">Load</kbd> button next to the song you want to load or use the `.notebot play <song>` command

 ## Recording